-Duke Arts is hosting a Dia de Muertos Ofrenda, a Day of the Dead altar piece, in the Rubenstein Arts Center Gallery, 2020 Campus Drive, Durham, North Carolina.
+Duke Arts is hosting a Dia de Muertos Ofrenda, a Day of the Dead altar piece, at Duke Chapel, 401 Chapel Hill Drive, Durham, North Carolina.

 Check out Day of the Dead celebrations throughout the Triangle!